xijia-tao/MADDPG/README.md

 1. Customized both A&C networks;
-1. Expand _Q_ which is of shape (Batch Size, 1) to shape (Batch Size, 1, _N_); N stands for number of agetns, and
+1. Expand _Q_ which is of shape (Batch Size, 1) to shape (Batch Size, 1, _N_); N stands for number of agetns;
-1. Use a wrapper to wrap the MA environment so that it can be trained as if it is a single-agent one.
+1. Use a wrapper to wrap the MA environment so that it can be trained as if it is a single-agent one, and
+1. Customized the replay buffer to store interactions with an extra agent dimension.

 ## Quick start